Panasonic TZ100 vs Canon 1200D

 It is notable that the TZ100 offers wifi support, while the 1200D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the TZ100 and the 1200D have been discontinued, but can regularly be found used on eBay.
 The 1200D was replaced by the Canon 1300D, while the TZ100 was followed by the Panasonic TZ200.
+Further information on the two cameras, as well as related accessories, can be found on the official Panasonic and Canon websites.

 Review summary: Panasonic TZ100 vs Canon 1200D